DaniloAlcoforado/twitter-doc/source/includes/followers/_create.md

 }
 ```

-This endpoint create a follower relation between logged in person and followed person.
+This endpoint creates a follower relation between logged in person and followed person.

 ### HTTP Request